David-VTUK/RESTAPIExample/readme.md

 # Example GO API Server

-This application serves a basic API to interact with and supports the following methods with some basic error handling :
+This application serves a basic API to interact with and supports the following methods with some basic error handling:

 * `DELETE`
 * `GET`